 - Bachelor Thesis: Modelling Travel Agency Extranet Acceptance: The Role of Usability, Content and Appearance. - Bremerhaven University of Applied Sciences, Germany.
 Supervisor: Prof. Dr. Alexis Papathanassis.

-You may contact me via e-mail under paul(at)paulbrejla(dot)com or via social media.
+You may contact me via e-mail under paul(at)paulbrejla(dot)com or via social media, which I prefer.